svobik7/next-bodies/README.md

 Thank you Adam for your clarification 👍

-Using the `next-bodies` approach for orchestrate page dialogs includes:
+Using the `next-bodies` approach for orchestrate page modals includes:

 1. No need to restore scroll positions after back navigation, as the main page is not removed from DOM
 2. No unnecessary re-renders of the main page after the slave page is shown
 3. No unnecessary re-renders of the main page when router pathname did not change
 4. No need to manual opening the overlays - overlays are opened based on router change
 5. No need to manual removing the layout when rendering the page in a dialog
+6. Next.js v10 and dynamic routes (`getStaticProps`) support

 > Next.js says: On many popular social media, opening a post will update the URL but won't trigger a navigation and will instead display the content inside a modal.
 This behavior ensures the user won't lose the current UI context (scroll position).
 The URL still reflect the post's actual page location and any refresh will bring the user there.
 This behavior ensures great UX without neglecting SEO.